 What are your rates?

 Boat rental rates for this year are noted on our Booking Page.
-Minimum bookings are 1 hour in length to ensure you have time to enjoy the sights and scenery of the downtown Vancouver waterfront.
+Minimum bookings are 2 hours in length to ensure you have time to enjoy the sights and scenery of the downtown Vancouver waterfront.
 Our rates are the same for weekdays and weekends, days and nights, summer or winter.
-We keep the rates simple, cheap and consistent.
-Don’t forget the crew does also work for tips.
+We keep the rates simple, affordable and consistent.
+Tips are greatly appreciated but are not mandatory.

 What kind of boat, how big, and do you have pictures?

-We can do a maximum of 28 people on our 40ft charter specific vessel and a maximum of 46 people on our 52ft charter specific vessel.
+We can do a maximum of 38 people on our 52ft charter specific vessel.
 Additional information on the size of the boat and layout is found in the About Us section.

-We have an event booked, when should be be at the dock?
+We have an event booked, when should we be at the dock?

 Have your group arrive 30 minutes prior to departure to ensure you’re not waiting at the dock for stragglers to arrive (we know there’s always a couple of latecomers… always!).
-The boat will be ready for loading 15 minutes prior to departure.
+The boat will be ready for loading 30 minutes prior to departure.
+You can also use this time to come in to decorate if you like.

 Where is the boat and how do we get there?

-The boat is located at the Plaza of Nations Marina, on the east side of the Edgewater Casino at 750 Pacific Blvd.
+The boat is located at the Plaza of Nations Marina, on the east side of the Harbour Convention Centre at 750 Pacific Blvd.
 See the map to our location.
 If you prefer to use public transit, the Stadium Skytrain station is located only 1.3kms away, about a 5 to 10 minute walk.
 Check www.translink.bc.ca for route planning.

 Is there a bathroom on the boat?

-Yes, not to worry as there is a full size toilet on the Golden Eagle IV boat and 2 toilets on the Golden Eagle Egg boat.
+Yes, not to worry as there are 2 toilets on the Golden Eagle Egg boat.
 No need to hold it for 3 hours.
 This is our most frequently asked question!

 Is there parking nearby?

-Pay parking lots are located throughout the Plaza of Nations, as well as at the Edgewater Casino.
-Street parking may also be available along Pacific Boulevard, or Expo Boulevard and usually requires some extra driving to find and the City has just installed Pay Parking terminals for street parking.
+Pay parking lots are located throughout the Plaza of Nations, as well as the street parking may also be available along Pacific Boulevard, or Expo Boulevard.
 Take note of any sporting or concert events at BC Place or Rogers Arena happening during the day of your charter, as these parking spots are usually snapped up early by fans.

 Do you have music on board?
 Do we need a DJ?

-We have a stereo on board which will connect to the headphone jack of your iPod or MP3 player.
-We have the necessary cable, so just bring your device.
+We have a stereo on board which will connect to AUX as well as USB-C and Lightning adapters.
+We have the necessary cables, so just bring your device.
 As for a DJ, keep your party simple and minimize the amount of equipment you need to bring.
-An iPod hooked into the onboard system is sufficient for 98% of groups.
+A phone hooked into the onboard system is sufficient for 98% of groups.

 What should we bring?